sebastian-fuglesang/Komsys/app/README.md

 # TTM4115 Semester Project
 ### NB: This folder contains the application aside from what is hosted at Heroku.
 ### The code for the video and chat service hosted on Heroku is provided in the folder named CallService
+### NB: The database on Azure has been turned off now since the project is completed.

 ## Dependencies
 ### Motion detection